-Investing in the best camera dry cabinet is the best way to protect your valuable photographic gear against fungus and damage from humidity
+Investing in a camera dehumidifying/dry cabinet is the best way to protect your valuable photographic gear against fungus and damage from humidity

 This is especially so during lengthy periods of inactivity.
-Keeping your camera and lenses in an enclosed and possibly stuffy bag or backpack should be avoided.
+Keeping your camera and lenses in an enclosed, and possibly stuffy, camera bag or backpack should be avoided.

 - 1 What to Look For in a Camera Dry Cabinet

-- 2 Product Overview FORSPARK Range of Camera Dehumidifying Dry Cabinets
+- 2 FORSPARK Range of Camera Dehumidifying Dry Cabinets

-- 7 Final Word on the FORSPARK Range of Camera Dry Cabinets
+- 9 Final Word on Camera Dry Cabinets

 What to Look For in a Camera Dry Cabinet